Kiss My Classname: A Counterpoint

 Why is this a good thing?
 Real world example:

 Challenging CSS Best Practices by Thierry Koblentz (Yahoo!)

 “I believe the problem is a dozen people working on something without talking to each other.”

 I talk to my team of mostly backend developers every day.
 We ship new code with new features every 2 weeks.
 One year ago our CSS was about 80k.
 Today it is about 80k.
-Functional CSS is a beautiful thing.
+Atomic CSS is a beautiful thing.

 It is easier to work together when we can all look at a component and understand exactly what the CSS is doing without having to drill into a stylesheet.
 My team is not alone in experiencing this.

 “…making things easier for yourself and other developers is not your job.”

 This is an odd argument.
 Are we not supposed to find better, more efficient ways to do our jobs?